-The visionary new film The River: A Songwriter’s Stories of the South is unlike anything you’ve seen.
+The visionary new film The River: A Songwriter’s Stories of the South is unlike anything you’ve seen before.

 The film has already been selected for multiple festivals, and has won awards for Best Experimental Film and Best Original Soundtrack.
 The soundtrack recording was released on March 19, 2024 when the movie has its hometown premiere at Nashville, Tennessee’s historic Belcourt Theatre.